Vorup Frederiksberg Boldklub

-Vorup Frederiksberg Boldklub is a Danish amateur football club based in Haslund, a suburb of Randers, which plays in the fifth tier Denmark Series.
+Vorup Frederiksberg Boldklub (originally Frederiksberg Boldklub; commonly known as Vorup FB or simply Vorup) is a Danish amateur football club based in Haslund, a suburb of Randers, which plays in the fifth tier Denmark Series.
 Founded on 1 May 1930, the club plays its home games at XL Park Vorup – Ulvehøj, which has a 3,000 spectator capacity.

 History

 Frederiksberg Boldklub having won the JBU B-række in 1934.

 Frederiksberg Boldklub was founded in the Randers suburb of Vorup on 1 May 1930 as the successor of Vorup Boldklub, which went bankrupt in 1927 after having existed since 1915.
 The new club was immediately inducted into the Jydsk Boldspil-Union (JBU), and initially played its home matches on its predecessor's home field until renting another the following year.
 Three years later the club inaugurated its own field as well as a wooden club house, and won the championship of the JBU B-række.

 In 1949 Frederiksberg Boldklub inaugurated a new stadium, and had a barracks originally built by the German military in Aalborg during World War II transported to Vorup.
 The following year the barracks were inaugurated as the club's new clubhouse.

 Frederiksberg Boldklub having won the JBU Serie 1 in 1959.

 In 1959 Frederiksberg Boldklub won the championship of the then 5th tier JBU Serie 1, and the next year changed its name to Vorup Frederiksberg Boldklub (Vorup FB).

 Vorup FB having won promotion to the 3.
 Division in 1965.

 Winning the championship of the then 4th tier Jyllandsserien in 1965 the club secured promotion to the 3.
 Division, and in 1971 began playing its home matches at the larger Ulvehøj Idrætscenter (in 2012 renamed XL Park Vorup – Ulvehøj) in the Randers suburb of Haslund.
 A new clubhouse was inaugurated adjacent the same year, which was expanded in 1986.